Natore District: Demographics

+According to the 2022 Census of Bangladesh, Natore District has 501,957 households and a population of 1,859,922 with an average 3.66 people per household.
+Among the population, 305,843 (16.44%) inhabitants are under 10 years of age.
+The population density is 979 people per km2.
+Natore District has a literacy rate (age 7 and over) of 71.51%, compared to the national average of 74.80%, and a sex ratio of 97.88 males per 100 females.
+Approximately, 19.15% (356,166) of the population live in urban areas.
+Ethnic population is 11,198 (0.60%), mainly Oraon, Mal Pahari and Santal.

+Muslims make up 93.78% of the population, while Hindus are 5.76% of the population.
+The Muslim population has constantly increased, while the Hindu population has generally decreased.

 Economy

 The economy of Natore is based on agriculture.

 There are 2 sugar mills in Natore; North Bengal Sugar Mills Limited and Natore Sugar Mills Limited.
 They are the enterprises of the Bangladesh Sugar & Food Industries Corporation.
 Pran Agro Ltd., Ekdala, Natore Sadar (2005) is a private food manufacturing plant of Pran-RFL Group.
 Jamuna Distillery Limited (1995) is another private industry of Jamuna Group.
 The distillery produces industrial alcohol, and is situated near Natore Sugar Mills Limited.